On holiday Cholera advice

 Can I make a claim?

 When you book a package holiday your tour operator is entering into a contract with you wherein they are responsible for taking reasonable steps to ensure your safety abroad.
-In the event that you suffer an illness that could have been prevented, they are in breach of this contract, and under The Package Travel Regulations 1992 you could claim compensation.
+In the event that you suffer an illness that could have been prevented, they are in breach of this contract, and under The Package Travel and Linked Travel Arrangements Regulations 2018 you could claim compensation.

 What do I need to do to claim for Cholera?